SilentVoid13/sov/README.md

 ## Support

 Your support helps me continue to maintain and improve this project.
-If you find SyncDisBoi useful and want to show your appreciation, consider sponsoring or donating:
+If you find sov useful and want to show your appreciation, consider sponsoring or donating:
 - GitHub Sponsors: Preferred method.
 You can sponsor me on [GitHub Sponsors](https://github.com/sponsors/SilentVoid13).
 - PayPal: You can also make a donation via [PayPal](https://www.paypal.com/donate?hosted_button_id=U2SRGAFYXT32Q).